YNodd/remote-heating-control-system-with-robot/README.md

 # What it is:
 Code to control a heating system remotely by a robot, which presses the corresponding buttons on the boiler (Viessmann Vitodens 200-W, with 3.5" black-and-white screen and 4 touch buttons).
-It is controlled by the user from the grapical interface of the program, which is communicating with the robot via LAN (Telnet).<br>
+It is controlled by the user from the graphical interface of the program, which is communicating with the robot via LAN (Telnet).<br>
 In my case, the program runs on a Raspberry Pi.<br>
 The graphical user interface is created with Kivy, and can be used with mouse or touch.

 Some features of the program are: raising or reducing spontaneously, automatic changing times and vacation dates, changing the schedule once to holiday times with a single button press.

-I have written the code of the App with the GUI etc. completey in Python. <br>
+I have written the code of the App with the GUI etc. completely in Python. <br>
 The code to control the robot is written in C and was done by a friend - the code and the hardware descriptions will be added later, so that our remote control can be reproduced.